jsiwu94/Moon/_posts/2019-12-17-Collaborative-Filtering-for-Subreddit-Recommendation-System.md

 <img width="100" img height="120" alt="redditbot_wordcloud" src="https://user-images.githubusercontent.com/54050356/71051960-c3fad880-20fe-11ea-9519-c6b04d7e3986.png">

 User recommendation system is widely used in a lot of e-commerce or entertainment businesses to encourage more customer satisfaction and generate revenue for the company.
+The most commonly known method for this is called the **collaborative filtering**.
+Companies such as Netflix, for example, uses this method to recommend movies that matches their users' taste.
+Inspired by Nexflix's world class user recommendation algorithm, I am going to generate a recommendation system to help [Reddit](https://www.reddit.com/) users find subreddit that they might enjoy in this project.

+## Introduction

+Before we began, let me first introduce you to reddit.
+What is Reddit?
+Reddit is a website which provide users with news aggregation, web content rating, and discussion.
+In addition, it allows its members to submit content to the site such as text, images, or links, which other members can interact with by leaving comments or voting up or down.
+One main component of Reddit is the **subreddit**.
+Subreddits are specific online communities within the Reddit website that serve as a topic or category that organize all the posts associated with them.

-## Purpose
+## Problem Statement

+Reddit has become a very popular website with over 300 million users.
+(Hutchinson A., 2018) However, there is still no good way to discover subreddits. - online communities based on specific discussion topics.
+This paper approaches the subreddit discovery problem by using collaborative filtering to recommend subreddits to Reddit users based on their past voting history.
+Three different methods are considered, and are evaluated on three metrics: accuracy, coverage, and novelty.

 ```python
 import numpy as np